jaiden-bailey/Character-Count/README.md

-# Character-Count
+# Character Count Utility

-Created a code that takes an inputted letter, reads a file and returns how many instances of that letter are in the file.

-Utilizes a function that counts the instances of the letter using a for loop.
+This repository contains a code implementation designed to determine the frequency of a specific letter within a given input or a file.
+The program is equipped with a dedicated function that employs a for loop to efficiently count the occurrences of the specified letter.

-Included fstream to allow the manipulation of files in the code.
+To facilitate file handling operations, the code leverages the "fstream" library, enabling seamless manipulation of files within the program.

-## Future goals
+## Future Objectives

-- to create a menu to allow the user to choose if they want to read from a inputted phrase or from the file
+- Develop a user-friendly menu system that offers options to either read from an inputted phrase or directly from a file.
-- add a function for word count.
+- Implement an additional function to perform word count analysis for enhanced utility.